vueuse/vueuse/packages/core/asyncComputed/index.md

 ### onCancel

 When the computed source changed before the previous async function gets resolved, you may want to cancel the previous one.
-Here is an example showing how to incorporated with the fetch API.
+Here is an example showing how to incorporate with the fetch API.

 ```js
 const packageName = ref('@vueuse/core')